EquiNO: A Physics-Informed Neural Operator for Multiscale Simulations: Results and discussion

-The superior performance of the EquiNO model over the VPIONet model is expected, as EquiNO utilizes 100 samples to compute POD modes, providing it with a robust set of basis functions for accurate predictions.
-VPIONet, operating in a completely unsupervised manner, generally provides higher error rates, particularly in stress component estimation.
-Despite this, VPIONet's predictions are still very good, achieving high accuracy in many cases.
-VPIONet's ability to deliver low errors in displacement and reasonable stress predictions for some RVEs demonstrates its potential utility in scenarios where supervised data may not be available.
-However, VPIONet particularly struggles with RVE1 across different test cases, where it consistently shows higher errors in stress components compared to EquiNO.
-This suggests that while VPIONet has promising capabilities, it may face challenges with more complex or specific RVE geometries.
+The superior performance of the EquiNO model over the VIONet model is expected, as EquiNO utilizes 100 samples to compute POD modes, providing it with a robust set of basis functions for accurate predictions.
+VIONet, operating in a completely unsupervised manner, generally provides higher error rates, particularly in stress component estimation.
+Despite this, VIONet's predictions are still very good, achieving high accuracy in many cases.
+VIONet's ability to deliver low errors in displacement and reasonable stress predictions for some RVEs demonstrates its potential utility in scenarios where supervised data may not be available.
+However, VIONet particularly struggles with RVE3 across different test cases, where it consistently shows higher errors in stress components compared to EquiNO.
+This suggests that while VIONet has promising capabilities, it may face challenges with more complex or specific RVE geometries.
 Overall, our results emphasize the robust performance of the EquiNO model across various scenarios.

-\paragraph{Computational efficiency} The CT column in \cref{tab:multiscale_sim} highlights the speedup factor of multiscale simulations when employing EquiNO or VPIONet as surrogate models for simulating the microscale.
+\paragraph{Computational efficiency} The last column in \cref{tab:multiscale_sim} highlights the speedup factor of multiscale simulations when employing EquiNO or VIONet as surrogate models for simulating the microscale.
 EquiNO significantly enhances computational efficiency by approximating global stresses $\hat{\vsigma}$ and tangent matrices $\hat{\mC}$ without computing the full state of the RVE as described in \cref{eq:Ghomogenization}.
 This technique aligns closely with methods used in reduced order modeling.